cosmos72/schemesh/README.md

-The examples above also show an additional feature of Scheme jobs: they can exit with a status containing an arbitrary Scheme value or even multiple values, not just an 8-bit exit status.
+The examples above also show an additional feature of Scheme jobs: they can exit with a status containing an arbitrary Scheme value or even multiple values, not just an 8-bit exit status (limitation: if they are executed in background, they are moved to a new subprocess and thus they can only return an 8-bit exit status as all POSIX processes).

 To inspect a job status, use `(status->kind)` and `(status->value)`, as for example:
 ```lisp